KKXX (AM)

-KKXX (930 AM) is a radio station broadcasting a Christian radio format.
+KKXX (930 kHz) is an AM radio station broadcasting a Christian radio format.
 Licensed to Paradise, California, United States, the station serves the Chico area.
 The station is currently owned by Butte Broadcasting Company, Inc. and features programming from Salem Communications.

 History

 KKXX first broadcast as KMET in 1960.
 It was owned by Komet Radio, Inc.

 On October 15, 1962, the call letters were changed to KNGL, or "K-Angel".
 The slogan was "The Voice From Paradise."

 On January 6, 1967, the call letters were changed to KEWQ, as "Q-Radio, Family-Oriented Christian Radio", under Butte Broadcasting, Inc., which had acquired the station in December 1966.

 In 1988 it began broadcasting under the name KKXX.